Blog Header Logo

 If chlorine levels are higher than 4.0 parts per million (ppm), there are a few ways you can lower the level of chlorine in your pool:

-Expose the Water to Sunshine
+Expose the water to sunshine

 An easy (and free!) way to dissipate chlorine in your pool is to let good ol’ Mother Nature do the work.
 Uncovering your pool and exposing the water to direct sunlight can help lower high chlorine levels in the pool.
 How is this possible?
 Simple!
 The sun's UV rays react with the chlorine in your pool, releasing chlorine gas into the atmosphere.
 If you use stabilizer or conditioner (Cyanuric Acid) in the pool, this method may not be as effective, and can take longer.
 The same holds true if you have a pool in a shaded yard that doesn't see much sunlight.